LanguageCert Test of English (LTE)

 Section Timing Format Main output

-ListeningPaper: about 50 min; CAT/online: about 25 minPart of Listening & ReadingMultiple-choice responses from short and longer workplace audio
+ListeningPaper: about 50 min; CAT/online shares the combined LR windowPart of Listening & ReadingMultiple-choice responses from short and longer workplace audio

-ReadingPaper: about 1 hr 10 min; CAT/online: about 35 minPart of Listening & ReadingShort texts, cloze, sentence items, and longer work-related texts
+ReadingPaper: about 1 hr 10 min; CAT/online shares the combined LR windowPart of Listening & ReadingShort texts, cloze, sentence items, and longer work-related texts

-Writing (4-skill route)30 min1 extended taskWorkplace-related report, article, or review
+Writing (standalone or 4-skill route)30 min1 compulsory taskAbout 200-250 words: workplace-related report, article, or review

 Speaking10-14 min3-part interlocutor-led testQuestions, collaborative discussion, short talk and follow-up